-CME credits: 12.75
+CME Credits: 12.75

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Washington State Medical Association and The Institute for Physician Wellness.
-The WSMA is accredited by the ACCME to provide continuing medical education for physicians.
+The WSMA is accredited by the ACCME to provide continuing medical education for physics.